Course Descriptions - Science

 ANATOMY & PHYSIOLOGY 12 (MATPH12)

-Recommended: C+ or better in Life Sciences 11 (or Biology 11)
+Recommended: C+ or better in Life Sciences 11 and successful completion of Chemistry 11 would be helpful.

 Anatomy & Physiology 12 is designed for students interested in studying life sciences at a post-secondary institution.
 The course of studies includes molecular level biology (carbohydrates, lipids, proteins and nucleic acids) and cell biology.
 In addition, all major human body systems (anatomy and physiology) are covered.
-The course is demanding and it is strongly recommended that students have a good background in Life Sciences 11; successful completion of Chemistry 11 would be helpful.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.
+The course is demanding, and it is strongly recommended that students have a good background in Life Sciences 11.

 ANATOMY & PHYSIOLOGY 12: HONOURS (MATPH12--- H)

 This is an enrichment and acceleration opportunity in senior biology.
 Students will study the Provincial Anatomy & Physiology 12 curriculum and additional topics prescribed at the university level.
-As well, students conduct extensive laboratory work (25% of time spent on labs) with an emphasis on guided inquiry.
+As well, students will conduct extensive laboratory work (25% of time spent on labs), with an emphasis on guided inquiry.
 The classroom portion of the course will be evaluated in the same way as Anatomy & Physiology 12.
 This course will not cover all the material tested on the Advanced Placement (AP) Biology exam.
 Students interested in writing the exam will be required to engage in self-directed learning in order to be prepared for the AP exam written in May, (see separate description on Advanced Placement found here: mcmath.sd38.bc.ca/students/program-planning/other-opportunities/advanced-placement ).

 CHEMISTRY 11 (MCH--11)